INFORMSJoC/2022.0328/src/simplex_and_l1ball/README.md

 ### subfiles to support l1ball_wrap.jl

-simplex_wrap.jl is a necessary script in running lball_wrap.jl.
+simplex_wrap.jl is a necessary script in running l1ball_wrap.jl.